Aviatrix FlightPath – Deployment Guide¶

 Access the Controller¶

-After the Controller instance is in running state in AWS, you can access the Controller via a browser by https://Controller_public_EIP, where Controller_public_EIP is the Elastic IP address of the Controller.
+After the Controller instance is in a running state in AWS, you can access the Controller via a browser by https://Controller_public_EIP, where Controller_public_EIP is the Elastic IP address of the Controller.

 The initial password is the private IP address of the instance.